 How is MUTYH-associated polyposis (MAP) treated?

 If there are too many polyps or if they are growing too quickly to be controlled by colonoscopy, it might be necessary to remove the colon and/or rectum with surgery.
-The bowel is reconstructed by joining the small intestine to the rectum (an ileorectal anastomosis) or making a J pouch out of the small intestine to replace the rectum, so that the patient can avoid having a permanent stoma (bag).
+This is called a colectomy.
+The bowel is reconstructed by joining the small intestine to the rectum (an ileo-rectal anastomosis) or making a J pouch out of the small intestine to replace the rectum, so that the patient can avoid having a permanent ostomy.
 While the prospect of surgery may be upsetting, it is important to realize that without it, the risk of colorectal cancer is very high.

 The timing and choice of colon surgery depend on several factors, but in particular the number and size of the polyps.
 Laparoscopic surgery has made removal of the colon less painful and less disabling.
 Laparoscopic surgery is performed through very small "keyhole" incisions in the abdomen.
 A laparoscope--a small, telescope-like instrument containing a camera--is placed through an incision near the bellybutton in order to see the inside of the abdomen.
 The surgery is done using instruments placed via these small incisions.
 Even after surgery, the remaining bowel is checked every year.